One1ee/FoliageShadowImposter/readme.md

 <br />
 <br />
-DisplayMap2 would be WPO foliage with dynamic shadow, and DisplayMap3 would be WPO foliage with static shadow imposter.
+DisplayMap2 is built with WPO foliage with dynamic shadow; DisplayMap3 is built with WPO foliage with static shadow imposter.
-Try run through the forests till the end, the density gets higher the further you go.
+Run through the forests till the end, the density gets higher the further you go.
 Simple weather and time change functions are also implemented.

 #### Have Fun!